 View of the Manhattan Bridge from Washington Street in Brooklyn. © Superbass / CC-BY-SA-4.0 (via Wikimedia Commons)

 We are civic tech people advocating that NYC build government tech in-house for a more affordable, faster, and fairer city.
 Interested in following our work?
 Join us.
+Read our open letter.

 Digital infrastructure is essential to delivering city services.